Pre-registration is required. Classes that have not filled by 7 days prior to the start date are subject to cancellation.

 Master Valuer Jewellery Appraisal Program

 The CGA is proud to announce that The Master Valuer Jewellery Appraisal Course is now being offered in Toronto.
-This 90 hour in class program is currently being offered over seven weekends.
-The Master Valuer Course is a comprehensive appraisal course which includes learning the approved methodology for writing professional appraisals of all types including insurance, estate, donation and probate.
-Course begins August 6 and finishes November 13, 2016 Please see our events calendar to view the weekends for this course.
+This 90 hour in class program is is a comprehensive appraisal course which includes learning the approved methodology for writing professional appraisals of all types including insurance, estate, donation and probate.
+Course is taught in 3 different formats.
+Please look at calendar for dates of the next session.

 The Master Valuer designation is recognized by the Canadian Jewelers Association as fulfilling their appraisal educational requirements to enable their members to be awarded the Accredited Appraiser (AAP) designation.